Uniswap/unichain-contracts/docs/autogen/src/src/UVN/L1/StakeTableSync.sol/contract.StakeTableSync.md

 ### reportOperatorStake

+This function is called when a delegator's stake changes.

-Reports the current stake of a delegator and their operator to L2
+*Reports the current stake of a delegator and their operator to L2*

 *Only callable by the StakingMiddleware*